-Kailua, often referred to as Kailua-Kona by locals, is a sunny seaside town located in the heart of the Kona district on the western coast of the Big Island.
-The weather on this side of the island is almost always dry and sunny and there are many white sand beaches that are perfect for sunbathing, snorkeling and swimming – all easy to reach from Kailua-Kona.
+Historic Kailua Village (Kailua-Kona) is a sunny seaside town located in the heart of the Kona district on the western coast of the Big Island.
+Kailua has excellent access to several white sand beaches that are perfect for sunbathing, snorkeling and swimming, and the consistent great weather makes it into a fantastic hub from which you can explore this side of the island.

 - A short introduction to Kailua-Kona